Marilu Henner: Career

 Henner guested on Match Game and Hollywood Squares.
 She provided the voice for Gotham City socialite Veronica Vreeland in Batman: The Animated Series (1992–1999), reprising the role in the animated films Batman: Mask of the Phantasm (1993) and Batman & Mr. Freeze: SubZero (1998).
 In 1994, she hosted her own daytime talk show, Marilu, for 165 episodes.

 Henner starred as the domineering mother of the bride in the Brooks & Dunn video "You Can't Take the Honky Tonk Out of the Girl" in 2003.

 In 2006 and 2007, Henner was the host of the television series America's Ballroom Challenge.
-Henner said on an episode of The Ellen DeGeneres Show, in early 2008, that she has never actually danced ballroom and would like to go on a season of Dancing with the Stars, which would later come true in 2016 for the season 23 of Dancing with the Stars.
+Henner said on an episode of The Ellen DeGeneres Show, in early 2008, that she had never actually danced ballroom and would like to go on a season of Dancing with the Stars.
+This would later come true in 2016 for season 23 of that show.
 She later hosted FitTV and The Discovery Channel's Shape Up Your Life, which is based on her books.

 Henner was a contestant on NBC's first The Celebrity Apprentice, in 2008.
 She was fired by Donald Trump in the eighth episode but was brought back to help fellow contestant Trace Adkins in the final task of the show.